DiligentGraphics/DiligentEngine/README.md

 Open *DiligentSamples/Android* or *UnityPlugin/Android* folders with Android Studio to build and run the engine samples and Unity emulator on Android.

+## MacOS

+After you clone the repo, run the following command from the engine's root folder to generate XCode project (you need to have [CMake](https://cmake.org/) installed on the system):

+*cmake -H. -B./cmk_build/MacOS -G "XCode"*

 # Tutorials

 ## [Tutorial 01 - Hello Triangle](https://github.com/DiligentGraphics/DiligentSamples/blob/master/Tutorials/Tutorial01_HelloTriangle)